tanaypratap/teamtanay.jobchallenge.dev/content/participants/ttjc@KousikTheHunk/index.md

 ## why are you taking this challenge?

 I want to showcase my project and get a well paid job in july in kolkata .
+I love to learn new technologies .
+I want to show you that I am a true problem solver irrespective of what tech stack I use .

 ## something interesting about you?